Anonymous-submission-repo/ICLR-2025-supplementary-materials-public/README.md

 ## Datasets

 We mainly conduct experiments on the ToolBench[1], which is large-scale dataset for tool use.
 It involves 16,464 tools in total which has been widely used as the benchmark to make evaluations of tool use algorithm[2].
-Please download the dataset through their official github repo (https://github.com/OpenBMB/ToolBench).
+Please download and deploy the dataset through their official github repo (https://github.com/OpenBMB/ToolBench).

 ## Requirements